On the Misuse of the word "Mayan" as an Advjective:

 especially among archaeologists, who have adopted the ALMG to write any and all words in any Mayan language, including Proto-Mayan and Maya (i.e., Yucatec Maya).

 Although this seems like a politically correct and respectful adoption of a norm that was defined by an Indigenous group, others might view this as a continuation of neocolonial imposition.
 While it is respectful of the Guatemalan Mayans, it is overtly disrespectful of the Mayans in other nations who use their own orthographies.
 For example, to spell Yucatán "Yukatan" and Yucatec "Yukatek" is blatantly respectful of the established and accepted Mexican conventions of spelling the proper names of places and languages in Mexico.

-Further, the Maya -- that is, to be redundant, Maya from Yucatán -- have not agreed upon a single standard orthography for writing Maya, including the orthography established by Mayans of Guatemala.
-There are instead about 2 or 3 different orthographies currently in use and another 4 or 5 that have been used within the last 20 years.
+Further, the Maya -- that is, to be redundant, Maya from Yucatán Peninsula -- have not agreed upon a single standard orthography for writing Maya, including the orthography established by Mayans of Guatemala.
+There have been attempts to create a single standard, however, not everyone has adopted these different proposals for a standardized orthography.
+Publishers, Maya intellectuals from different regions, and government educational authorities do not agree on a standard or agree an then do not conform to its use.
+There are instead about 2 or 3 different orthographies currently in use and another 3 or so that have been used within the last 20 years.
 While there is no single standard there are many agreed upon conventions.
 Not only are there differences in the orthographies used by Maya linguists today, but one is likely to find variation in the way a Maya linguist currently writes Maya today and how she or he wrote Maya 3 years ago.